 Declarations of Trust are also filed at the Registry of Deeds.

 A budget for the condominium is something that most buyers and lenders will ask to see.
-This would include a forecast of income from condo fees, projected maintenance and other expenses, and a condo reserve.
+This would include a forecast of income from condo fees, projected maintenance, and other expenses, and a condo reserve.
 What most look for in this document is a sense of whether condo fees are sufficient to cover ongoing expenses and to build a capital reserve for larger costs in the future.
 Any shortage could result in an assessment charged to the unit owners, which is not ideal.

 For instance, let’s assume the building needs a new roof at a cost of $30,000.
-If the association only has $10,000 in condo reserves, unit owners might be assessed the remaining $20,000, split among the owners based on percentage interest in common areas (as outlines in the condominium master deed).
-This could lead to a financial hardship for many.
+If the association only has $10,000 in condo reserves, unit owners might be assessed the remaining $20,000, split among the owners based on percentage interest in common areas (as outlined in the condominium master deed).
+This could lead to financial hardship for many.
 Alternatively, condo associations may opt to finance the repair and increase the monthly condo fees to recoup the cost gradually.